brechtm/rinohtype/doc/install.rst

 ------------

-For parsing reStructuredText and CommonMark documents, rinohtype depends on docutils_ and recommonmark_ respectively. pip takes care of these requirements automatically when you install rinohtype.
+For parsing reStructuredText and CommonMark documents, rinohtype depends on docutils_ and myst-parser_ respectively. pip takes care of these requirements automatically when you install rinohtype.

 If you want to include images other than PDF, PNG or JPEG, you need to install